-The problem is related to the RSA cryptosystem (Rivest, Shamir, and Adleman 1978) and the broadcast attack is related to Hastad 1988.
+The problem is related to the RSA cryptosystem [20] and the broadcast attack due to Hastad [15].
 Given pairs of famous scientists, some participants made a correct guess that each of the pairs is linked to some prime numbers P, Q, and the RSA modulus N = PQ.
-But what is the way to obtain the prime numbers?
-Success in their searches depends only on their intuition.
-Writing down the birthdate of each of the scientists in the form DDMMYYYY, one can notice that all these seven- or eight-decimal numbers are prime:
+But what is the way to obtain the prime numbers?!
+Success in their search depends only on one's intuition.
+Writing down the birth date of each of the scientists in the form DDMMYYYY, one can notice that all these 7- or 8-decimal numbers are prime: